GrapheneOS/hardened_malloc/README.md

 fragmentation below 20% for each size class.
 This also means there are 4 size classes for each doubling in size.

+The slot counts tied to the size classes are specific to this allocator rather than being taken from jemalloc.
+Slabs are always a span of pages so the slot count needs to be tuned to minimize waste due to rounding to the page size.
+For now, this allocator is set up only for 4096 byte pages as a small page size is desirable for finer-grained memory protection and randomization.
+It could be ported to larger page sizes in the future.

 | size class | worst case internal fragmentation | slab slots | slab size | internal fragmentation for slabs |
 | - | - | - | - | - |
 | 16 | 93.75% | 256 | 4096 | 0.0% |